-The following is a list of VHS titles released by the BBC, broken down by year of release.
-Doctor Who and K9 and Company are the only two Whoniverse-related programmes to be released to VHS.
+The following is a list of VHS titles released by the BBC, listed by actor who played The Doctor.
+Doctor Who and K9 and Company are the only two Whoniverse-related programmes to be released to .
 They were released in both PAL and NTSC formats for both European and North American audiences.
 The catalogue number and release dates given here apply only to the PAL UK releases, with North American and other territory releases usually occurring at some point after (but occasionally before) the UK release.

-Until about 1995, the William Hartnell releases would be edited to remove”next episode” captions that lead into a different story to avoid confusing casual buyers.
+Until about 1995, the William Hartnell releases would be ed to remove”next episode” captions that lead into a different story to avoid confusing casual buyers.
 Also, until the release of The Daleks in late 1989, the releases were edited together into an omnibus format which removed cliffhangers and opening and closing credits between episodes.
-Some releases prior to this point also featured other edits for content reasons (such as the nunchaku scene from The Talons of Weng-Chiang).
+Some releases prior to this point also featured other s for content reasons (such as the nunchaku scene from The Talons of Weng Chiang).

 Welcome to the BBC VHS Guide, here you will find info on the videos available to own – click a topic for your choice

-Share your comments about your favourite BBC VHS on the Message Board!
+Share your comments about your favourite BBC on the Message Board!